-In my recent post, Airlines with multiple transfer partners, I listed polygamous airline loyalty programs: airlines in which you can transfer points from more than one transferable points program: Chase Ultimate Rewards (UR), Amex Membership Rewards (MR), and Starwood Preferred Guest (SPG).
+In the post, Airlines with multiple transfer partners, I listed polygamous airline loyalty programs: airlines in which you can transfer points from more than one transferable points program: Chase Ultimate Rewards (UR), Amex Membership Rewards (MR), and Starwood Preferred Guest (SPG).
 That post was well received, but it was clear that people wanted a single place to see all transfer partners.
 Done and done.

 I’ve created a Google Docs spreadsheet titled “Transfer Partner Master List”.
 In this spreadsheet, I’ve listed all of the programs that you can transfer points to from SPG, MR, and UR.